Max Anstie: Return to America & World Supercross

 Starting in the 250SX East class, Anstie was able to win the opening round of the 2025 AMA Supercross Championship.
 At the following round, he led most of the main event, before a red flag caused a staggered restart with only seconds left of the race.
 After being passed by Levi Kitchen at the restart, he finished second but stayed as championship leader.
 A qualifying crash at the fifth round saw Anstie sustain a broken fibula, ruling him out for the rest of the championship.
 Missing the entire 2025 AMA National Motocross Championship season, he returned for the 2025 SuperMotocross playoff rounds, finishing fifteenth in the final standings.
+After his injury-troubled season in America, Anstie returned to a full campaign in the 2025 FIM Supercross World Championship, later in the year.
+Competing in the SX2 class he won in 2023, Anstie dominated the opening three rounds, winning all three races at each event.
+Despite losing his perfect record at the final two rounds, he was still able to take his second FIM Supercross World Championship with a comfortable margin.

+Anstie carried his good form into the opening round of the 2026 AMA Supercross Championship, where he took the win in the 250SX West class at Anaheim.
+He faced challenges throughout the rest of the season, including needing to have his appendix removed shortly after finishing third at the sixth round.
+A further third place came at the final round and his results were consistent enough for Anstie to finish third in the final standings.